How to spend a weekend in Argyll

 As a tourist destination, Argyll is extremely diverse and versatile.
 Whether you want to explore the local culture and cuisine, or partake in adventurous water sports on the sandy beach, Argyll has something for everyone.
 So you will never fall short of interesting things to do, while on this road trip.

 Boating, kayaking, stand-up paddleboarding, and wakeboarding are some of the water sports popular on the beaches of Argyll.
-If your dog is with you - he’ll love SUP too (just remember to snag a PFD for your pooch).
+If your dog is with you - he’ll love SUP too.
 You can also try relaxing in a hot tub at the foot of the mountains, explore new islands, and sample award-winning seafood dishes while on your much-anticipated Scottish vacation.

 Things to Do in Argyll

 You should definitely spend some time exploring the Kintyre Peninsula when visiting Argyll.
 Long and narrow, this peninsula stretches for about 48 km (or 30 miles) from north to south.
 It is very much off the beaten track and has an economy that’s chiefly reliant on fishing and farming.
 You will hardly find any traffic on the road when travelling in this area.

 The historical graveyard with its tall, carved stones in the village of Kilmartin, the famed whisky distilleries of Campbelltown, the Isle of Gigha, and the magnificent Tarbert Castle are some of the most popular sights that you should definitely see while in the Kintyre Peninsula.
 The peninsula also boasts a number of lovely beaches, where you can take long walks or try out paddleboarding and wakeboarding.